-At Advantage A/C, Muffler & Brakes we value the safety of our customers above all else.
+At Advantage AC, Tire & Repair we value the safety of our customers above all else.
 We want to ensure that you get to where you're going every time with a reliable and safe vehicle.
-A major problem area for the cars and trucks that come into Advantage A/C, Muffler & Brakes, are tires.
+A major problem area for the cars and trucks that come into Advantage AC, Tire & Repair, are tires.
 Your tires are your connection to the road, and without them doing their job properly, all the handling development and safety testing that went into your car may not keep you safe.
 Here is some basic information on your tires and how to know when the time has come for replacements.

 Why are old or bad tires dangerous?